dunglas/symfony-docker/docs/existing-project.md

 First, [download this skeleton](https://github.com/dunglas/symfony-docker).

+If you cloned the Git repository, be sure to not copy the `.git` directory to prevent conflicts with the `.git` directory already in your existing project.
-If you cloned the Git repository you can copy the files from the repository using git and tar:
+You can copy the contents of the repository using git and tar.
+This will not contain `.git` or any uncommited changes.

     git archive --format=tar HEAD | tar -xC my-existing-project/